Barbon Hillclimb

 See our Calendar page for more details of the championships invited to this year’s meetings.

-There are lots more photos of the Barbon Hillclimbs over the years on our Facebook page, and you can join in and post your own photos on our Friends of Barbon Hillclimb page too.
+There are lots of photos of the Barbon Hillclimbs over the years on our Friends of Barbon Hillclimb page.

 Click here for a taste of Barbon action on YouTube (but don’t forget to come back to our site from these links!)